LaboratoryGA/shortcode/README.md

 **preceeding** the open bracket with an HTML entity ```&nbsp;``` - if this happens, it will cause the shortcode to become unparsable.

+Another unfortunate *gotcha* is embedding shortcodes (when a "body" is present).
+The original implementation of this module used expression parsing in such a way as to permit indefinite depth in embedding shortcodes.
+Unfortunately, this resulting in a significant performance hit, and as a result, support for embedding shortcodes within shortcodes had to be limited.
+As of now, you cannot embed 2 identical shortcodes within each other.

 ##Advanced Topics
 ###Shortcode Body
 One of the great advantages that shortcodes have over pure components (aside